 The Emu Park Historical Society was founded on the 16th of March 1983 with its inaugural meeting attended by Thomas Smithwick, M. Frew, Mrs Van Gestal, and Joan Whyte.
-The Society purchased the old Yeppoon Courthouse (originally the police station at Mount Chalmers) for $125. the building was moved to its current site, restored, and officially opened as the Emu Park Historical Museum on 6th of October 1984.
+The Society purchased the old Yeppoon Courthouse (originally the police station at Mount Chalmers) for $125.
+The building was moved to its current site at 17 Hill Street, Emu Park and was restored.
+On 6 October 1984 the Emu Park Historical Museum was officially opened.

 PRESIDENT: Allan Morieson

 VICE PRESIDENTS: Rudolph Lenhard, Laurel Coppard